zachallett/activerecord-sqlserver-adapter/RAILS5-TODO.md

 ## SHORT TERM

-Misc remidners while in the heat of adapting the adpater.
+Misc reminders while in the heat of adapting the adpater.

 ## LONG TERM